-Action: A first offense will carry a minimum of five days of external suspension (OSS), a conference with parents and notification of police authorities of the incident.
+Action: A first offense will carry at least five days of external suspension (OSS), a conference with parents and police authorities.
 Alternative education placement will be considered.
 A second offense will result in a recommendation for a ten-day external suspension, recommendation for expulsion and referral to police authorities.
 Students may be asked to complete a risk assessment.
 (Reference Policy 5401)